 - The surface modification can be achieved even at locations which are hard to access, for example within drilled holes of small diameter.

 - The process can easily be automated, also often fully integrated with other processing steps.

-Examples for Laser Surface Modification Techniques
+Examples of Laser Surface Modification Techniques

 Laser Hardening of Steel and Cast Iron

 A particularly important industrial laser application is the hardening of carbon-rich steels and cast iron.
 Here, the heating of a surface layer to roughly 1000 °C, followed by appropriately rapid cooling, basically changes the way in which carbon is integrated in the steel structure: there is a transformation from austenite, the high-temperature form of steel, into martensite, a non-equilibrium state with much improved hardness.
 At the same time, the bulk material below the hardened layer (with a thickness of e.g. 1 mm or 2 mm) remains unaffected, which can be advantageous because of the increased brittleness which goes along with the hardening.

 The laser hardening process simply involves heating the surface with a moderately intense laser beam for a short while; the heat is then conducted downwards.
 When the laser beam is turned off or moved away, the surface rapidly cools, mainly by heat conduction into the bulk material.